7 March 2020

 In the late 1980s the manufacturer discovered that there were big enough problems with this cladding to withdraw it from the market and compensate affected owners, the intention being that owners would use the money to reclad.

-This can be a little tricky as the boards look nearly identical to Fibre Cement boards (Fibre Cement is also often referred to as Hardiplank or Fibrolite).
-Here are couple pics and tips to help you spot it.
+Note: This can be a little tricky as the boards look nearly identical to Fibre Cement boards (Fibre Cement is also often referred to as Hardiplank or Fibrolite).

-TIP 5: Keep an eye out for swollen boards.
-Can you see the swelling along the edge in this pic?
+Keep an eye out for swollen boards.
+Can you see the swelling along the edge in the pic below?
 If you got up close to those chips and scraped them with the edge of your keys you would be able to see the base colour.

 If you are trying to identify cladding make sure you walk around the outside of the entire house.
 Sometimes Weatherside boards have been replaced with Fibre Cement boards in one small section.